How Bitcoin Really Works (5 minute read)

-Every new Bitcoin Core node is seeded with the first ever piece of data in Bitcoin called the “Genesis block”.
+Every new Bitcoin Core node is seeded with the first ever piece of data in Bitcoin called the “Genesis block.”
 It contains the details of the first piece of data upon which all the rest of Bitcoin’s history is built.
 Each new node then polls the other nodes for the next block.
-The node then uses Bitcoin’s math based rules to check if that next block meets those rules.
-The rules check to see that every single Bitcoin transaction in the block is valid and that it contains a valid proof of work (explained later) for creating that block.
+The node then uses Bitcoin’s math-based rules to check if that next block meets those rules.
+The rules check to see that every Bitcoin transaction in the block is valid and contains a valid proof of work (explained later) for creating that block.

 It keeps retrieving new blocks until it catches up to the present.
-At that point it is in synchronization with every other Bitcoin node in the whole world.
+At that point, it is in synchronization with every other Bitcoin node worldwide.
 Each Bitcoin node has verified the accuracy and truth of every single transaction and block and Bitcoin’s history.
 They don’t just copy data — they verify every single bit of it.

-It can only spend bitcoin that haven’t been spent.
+It can only spend Bitcoin that hasn’t been spent.